Overview

 - Gain hands-on experience with archives and special collections material in coursework.

-- Build relevant computer programming skills to prepare for the role of machine learning and artificial intelligence in the contemporary libraries and archives.
+- Build relevant computational skills to prepare for the role of machine learning and artificial intelligence in the contemporary libraries and archives.

 Fees